julianjica/stopwatch/README.md

 # ⏱️ Stopwatch Logger

-A simple terminal stopwatch script that logs elapsed time and task descriptions to a CSV file.
+A simple terminal stopwatch script that logs elapsed time and task descriptions to a CSV file — using `termdown` if available, or falling back to a built-in mode if not.

 ---